 Struggling to find resources and support on campus, workplace, and your community or from your family and friends?
 Do you have a special needs baby—or are you hoping to adopt?
 Or maybe you are being coerced into making a decision that’s not best for you and your baby.
 Help is here so you don’t have to be a superhero (but we think our donors, members and activists sure are)!

-In celebration of the ratification of the suffrage amendment (also known as the Anthony Amendment in honor of Susan B. Anthony) on August 18, 1920, Feminists for Life of America is pleased to announce a four-year-long 2020 Vision Campaign.
-As we look toward the 2020 Centennial Celebration of the 19th Amendment, which guaranteed adult American women the […]
+In celebration of the ratification of the suffrage amendment (also known as the Anthony Amendment in honor of Susan B. Anthony) on August 18, 1920, Feminists for Life of America is pleased to announce the 2020 Vision Campaign.
+As we look toward the 2020 Centennial Celebration of the 19th Amendment, which guaranteed adult American women the right […]

 FFL President Serrin M. Foster is the creator of the Women Deserve Better® campaign.
 Her landmark speech, “The Feminist Case Against Abortion,” has been recognized as one of the “great speeches in history” in an anthology called Women’s Rights.
 She has focused on developing on-campus resources and support for underserved pregnant and parenting students and is an outspoken opponent of […]